redroselinux/.github/profile/README.md

   - [ ] all important packages included
   - [ ] stable (Minixor Check), rolling (Minixor Rain)
   - [ ] integrate as main pm for the archiso profile (somehow?)
-- 🏗️ [@minixorlinux](https://github.com/minixorlinux) - an Arch-based Linux distro using our projects
+- 🏗️ Redrose Linux - an Arch-based Linux distro using our projects
   - [ ] use crust
   - [ ] use car
   - [ ] use umbrella